Kaixhin/rlenvs/README.md

 ## References

 [1] Tanner, B., & White, A. (2009).
 RL-Glue: Language-independent software for reinforcement-learning experiments. *The Journal of Machine Learning Research, 10*, 2133-2136.
+[2] DeJong, G., & Spong, M. W. (1994, June).
+Swinging up the acrobot: An example of intelligent control.
+In *American Control Conference, 1994* (Vol. 2, pp. 2158-2162).
+IEEE.
-[2] Bellemare, M. G., Naddaf, Y., Veness, J., & Bowling, M. (2012).
+[3] Bellemare, M. G., Naddaf, Y., Veness, J., & Bowling, M. (2012).
 The arcade learning environment. *J. Artificial Intelligence Res, 47*, 253-279.
-[3] Mnih, V., Heess, N., & Graves, A. (2014).
+[4] Mnih, V., Heess, N., & Graves, A. (2014).
 Recurrent models of visual attention.
 In *Advances in Neural Information Processing Systems* (pp. 2204-2212).
-[4] Barto, A. G., Sutton, R. S., & Anderson, C. W. (1983).
+[5] Barto, A. G., Sutton, R. S., & Anderson, C. W. (1983).
 Neuronlike adaptive elements that can solve difficult learning control problems. *Systems, Man and Cybernetics, IEEE Transactions on*, (5), 834-846.
-[5] Sutton, R. S., & Barto, A. G. (1998). *Reinforcement learning: An introduction* (Vol. 1, No. 1).
+[6] Sutton, R. S., & Barto, A. G. (1998). *Reinforcement learning: An introduction* (Vol. 1, No. 1).
 Cambridge: MIT press.
-[6] Sutton, R. S. (1990).
+[7] Sutton, R. S. (1990).
 Integrated architectures for learning, planning, and reacting based on approximating dynamic programming.
 In *Proceedings of the seventh international conference on machine learning* (pp. 216-224).
-[7] Singh, S. P., & Sutton, R. S. (1996).
+[8] Singh, S. P., & Sutton, R. S. (1996).
 Reinforcement learning with replacing eligibility traces. *Machine learning, 22*(1-3), 123-158.
-[8] Robbins, H. (1985).
+[9] Robbins, H. (1985).
 Some aspects of the sequential design of experiments.
 In *Herbert Robbins Selected Papers* (pp. 169-177).
 Springer New York.
-[9] Whittle, P. (1988).
+[10] Whittle, P. (1988).
 Restless bandits: Activity allocation in a changing world. *Journal of applied probability*, 287-298.
-[10] Sutton, R. S. (1988).
+[11] Sutton, R. S. (1988).
 Learning to predict by the methods of temporal differences. *Machine learning, 3*(1), 9-44.